rustielin/Blockchain-Notes/note4.md

 this point is to wait for the transaction to have enough confirmations (six) before delivering any goods.

-SPV — Security and Cost Analysis {#spv-security-and-cost-analysis .unnumbered}
+SPV — Security and Cost Analysis
 ================================

 By definition, SPV nodes do not have a full transaction history, and do